Skip to main content

 Installation

-• Now installer open Bosch VideoSDK installation.
+• Now the installer opens the Bosch VideoSDK installation.
 Click Next to continue.

-• Accept license term and click Next to continue.
+• Accept the license terms and click Next to continue.

 • Check that features are enabled and click Next to continue.

-• Click Install to continue and wait that installation is finished.
+• Click Install to continue and wait for the installation to finish.

-• Click Finish to close Bosch VideoSDK installer.
+• Click Finish to close the Bosch VideoSDK installer.

-• Click Next to start Bosch Proxy installation.
+• Click Next to start the Bosch Proxy installation.

-• Select installation place or use default place and click Next to continue.
+• Select the installation place or use the default place and click Next to continue.

-• Wait that installation is completed and click Finish.
+• Wait until the installation is completed and click Finish.

-• Click Close to end Bosch Proxy installation.
+• Click Close to end the Bosch Proxy installation.

-• Now Bosch Proxy is installed to VMS server.
+• Now Bosch Proxy is installed on the VMS server.

-• After installation check that you have file under DVR-folder
+• After installation, check that you have a file under the DVR folder.

 • BoschIVA.xml

-• Copy latest BoschIVA.xml from zip file to under DVR-folder
+• Copy the latest BoschIVA.xml from the zip file to under the DVR folder.

 • BoschIVA.xsd

-• If not you can copy them from UDDConfigExamples-folder to DVR-folder
+• If not, you can copy them from the UDDConfigExamples folder to the DVR folder.

 Configuration

-• Check that Bosch camera is added to system using native driver and image is working
+• Check that the Bosch camera is added to the system using native driver and image is working

 • You can check this under System Managers → Cameras

-• Create new Text Channel for wanted camera
+• Create a new Text Channel for the wanted camera

 • Select Model; UniversalDataProxyModel